Adrenodoxin reductase: Gene structure

 The cDNA for adrenodoxin reductase was first cloned in 1987.
 In both bovine and human genomes there is only a single copy of the gene.

 Sites of expression

 ADXR gene is expressed in all tissues that have mitochondrial P450s.
 The highest levels of the enzyme are found in the adrenal cortex, granulosa cells of the ovary and leydig cells of the testis that specialize in steroid hormone synthesis.
-Immmunofluorescent staining shows that enzyme is localized in mitochondria.
+Immunofluorescent staining shows that enzyme is localized in mitochondria.

 The enzyme is also expressed in the liver, the kidney and the placenta.

 Enzyme structure

 Adrenodoxin reductase has two domains that bind NADPH and FAD separately.
 The FAD and NADP binding sites of the enzyme were predicted by sequence analysis of the enzyme.

 While the FAD-binding site has a consensus sequence (Gly-x-Gly-x-x-Gly) that is similar to other Rossmann folds in FAD and NAD binding sites, the NADPH binding site consensus sequence differs from the FAD-binding site by the substitution of an alanine instead of the last Gly (Gly-x-Gly-x-x-Ala).
 The location of these FAD and NADP binding sites were confirmed by the crystal structure of the enzyme.